crdbl/crdbl/README.md

 ### 2. Start Redis (Required for API)

+Redis is used for both persistent storage and cache.
 Start Redis using the Nx infrastructure project, which uses Docker Compose:

 ```sh
 nx run infra:up
 ```

 This will launch a Redis instance.
 (You can stop it with `nx run infra:down`.)

+(Alternatively, execute docker-compose directly.)

 ### 3. Start All Apps for Local Development